michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.7.0 =
-- Added the ability to display tool tips that appear when the user moves the cursor over the ? icon beside the section title.
+- Added the ability to display tool tips that appear when the user moves the cursor over the `?` icon beside the section and field title.
 - Added the `tip` argument for section definitions.
 - Added a utility class to create pointer tool box in the admin area.
 - Added the ability of nesting sections.